ericywl/hmm-pos-tag/README.md

 ## Usage

 Preferably, you have `pyenv` or some Python version manager so you can switch to Python 3.6.5.
 If not, use `python3` below.
+The same applies for `hmm2.py` which uses a second-order Hidden Markov Model.

 ```console
 $ python hmm.py